+Surrounded by enough sculpted penises to make a sex shop envious, this shrine is tucked under a huge tree overlooking a khlong.
 Offerings, including penises, jasmine and lotus, are left to placate the spirit living there by women hoping to conceive.
 According to legend, the phallic image became an important symbol in Thailand sometime in the 8th century.
-While the origins of this particular temple are unclear, today it represents fertility. ...
+While the origins of this ...
 Read more about Chao Mae Tuptim (Phallic Shrine) .

 In Bangkok, contemporary galleries and hard-to-define art spaces open regularly, taking their places among centuries-old temple mosaics and crafts villages.
 Here's a taste of what's on the Bangkok art menu of ...
 Read more about Bangkok for art lovers .

 We thought it was about time to inject a touch more culture into the Travelfish site, so here is a list of 10 art galleries in Bangkok worth poking your head into.
 Note you'll see no national galleries here, but rather more independent, small operations, as that's where you'll often find the most challenging art in Thailand.
 We've not set our eyes on all these places ourselves (we're a bit ...
 Read more about 10 Bangkok galleries worth a look-see .